Aaron Hicks Says He’ll Be Ready To Play For Yankees If The Season Starts In July

 The outfielder was asked about another Yankee who is working his way back from injury in Aaron Judge.
 Hicks said he hadn’t gotten to work much with Judge because they were staggering workout groups as a way to try and stave off the coronavirus infection.

 Some around the Yankees have said his return for the playoffs last year eventually led to his needing Tommy John surgery.
-Hicks told King he had a feeling he was going to need surgery either way so he didn’t regret playing in the ALCS at all.
+Hicks told King that he had a feeling he was going to need surgery either way, so he didn’t regret playing in the ALCS.